McDonald’s on the Las Vegas Strip

 Harmon Corner McDonalds

 Perhaps the most unusual McDonald’s is the one by Planet Hollywood.
 It’s not IN Planet Hollywood, but rather, it’s part of the shopping complex attached to the resort (called the Harmon Center), just south of the Miracle Mile Shops at Planet Hollywood.
 It’s around the corner from the huge Walgreens at the corner of Las Vegas Boulevard (The Strip), and Harmon Avenue.
-Its outside entrance is near the pedestrian bridge that takes you over to the City Center complex.
+Its outside entrance is near the pedestrian bridge that takes you over to toward the Cosmopolitan and Aria.

 Opened in the spring of 2012, it’s called a Metro McDonalds, and has contemporary decor, over 6,700 square feet, two levels, free Wi-Fi.
 It’s open 24 hours a day.

 This Planet Hollywood McDonald’s is the closest McDonald’s to Bally’s, Paris Hotel and Casino, the Cosmopolitan, and of course, Planet Hollywood.
-It’s the closest McD’s to the Bellagio, although you could just take the Aria tram from the Bellagio to the Monte Carlo, which has a franchise in its food court.
+It’s the closest McD’s to the Bellagio.

 McDonalds by Harrah’s